nagydani/seedling/seed/README.md

    because it can fail and depends on the current base.
  * `seedl` is the Seed loop.
- * `traverse&` is a generator traversing a linked list created by `cons`.
+ * `traverse&` is a generator traversing a linked list created by `link`.
 It generates references to the *head* of each list element and after reaching the end of the list it fails.